ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 RateLimit-Reset: 10
 ~~~

-A client implementing a simple ratio between RateLimit-Remaining field and
+A client implementing a simple ratio between RateLimit-Remaining header field and
-RateLimit-Reset field could infer an average throughput of 1000 quota units per second,
+RateLimit-Reset header field could infer an average throughput of 1000 quota units per second,
-while the RateLimit-Limit field conveys a quota-policy
+while the RateLimit-Limit header field conveys a quota-policy
 with an average of 10 quota units per second.
 If the service cannot handle such load, it should return
-either a lower RateLimit-Remaining field value
+either a lower RateLimit-Remaining header field value
-or an higher RateLimit-Reset field value.
+or an higher RateLimit-Reset header field value.
 Moreover, complementing large time window quota policies with a short time window one mitigates those risks.

 ### Denial of Service {#sec-dos}

-RateLimit fields may contain unexpected values by chance or on purpose.
+RateLimit header fields may contain unexpected values by chance or on purpose.
-For example, an excessively high RateLimit-Remaining field value may be:
+For example, an excessively high RateLimit-Remaining header field value may be:

 - used by a malicious intermediary to trigger a Denial of Service attack
   or consume client resources boosting its requests;
 - passed by a misconfigured server;

-or a high RateLimit-Reset field value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000").
+or a high RateLimit-Reset header field value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000").

 To mitigate this risk, clients can set thresholds that they consider reasonable in terms of
 quota units, time window, concurrent requests or throughput,